topo-gps/ios-manual/en/main/your_location.rst

 - *Date and time*: The current date and time
 - *Number (next: ..)*: A number.
 If you press 'Reset' it will be reset to 1.
 This setting is useful if you want to save your location several times and number the waypoints.

 If you press 'Save' your current position will be saved immediately as a waypoint and added to the map.
-A pop-up will show that the waypoint was saved sucessfully as you can see in the figure below:
+A pop-up will show that the waypoint was saved successfully as you can see in the figure below:

 .. figure:: ../_static/current-location3.png
    :height: 568px